CADLabs/radCAD/README.md

 # radCAD
+**NEW:** radCAD now has support for parallel processing using `multiprocessing` (default) and `pathos` backends, as well as remote execution in a cluster (AWS, GCP, Kubernetes, see [Ray - Fast and Simple Distributed Computing](https://ray.io/)) using the `ray` backend!
+Documentation is a WIP, but there is a passing test in `tests/test_backend.py` for referrence.

 A [cadCAD](https://cadcad.org/) implementation in Rust, using PyO3 to generate Rust bindings for Python to be used as a native Python module.
 The performance and expressiveness of Rust, with the utility of the Python data-science stack.

 See https://github.com/cadCAD-org/cadCAD